haridas/haridas.github.com/src/articles/wordpress_migration.rst

 3. Use your favourite Text editors for blog posting.
 I use VIM :).

-4. It use Markdown and Restructured Text Syntaxes for blog entry.
+4. It uses Markdown and Restructured Text Syntaxes for blog entry.
 So we just need to type the post in normal text with simple formating.
-So don't worry about the html formatting while typing the content.
+So don't need to worry about the html formatting while typing the content.

 5. Host it on Github,  and very easy version control and site backup.